Lisa Dwan

-Lisa Dwan is an Irish actress.
+Lisa Dwan (born November 25, 1977) is an Irish actress.
 She is best known for her work in theatre, performing in Samuel Beckett adaptations among other works.
 She began her career in the Fox Kids series Mystic Knights of Tir Na Nog (1998–1999).
 More recently, she starred in the Netflix series Top Boy (2019–2023), and then in MobLand (2025).
 She also appeared in the RTÉ soap opera Fair City (2006–2007) and the ITV drama Rock Rivals (2008).

-Early life
+Early life and education

-Dwan was born in Coosan, Athlone, County Westmeath, Ireland, and originally trained as a ballet dancer.
-She was chosen to dance with Rudolf Nureyev in the Ballet San Jose's production of "Coppélia" in Dublin when she was 12 years old.
-She left school at 14 after winning a scholarship to attend the Dorothy Stevens School of Ballet in Leeds, and also danced with the London Lewis Ballet Company.
-Dwan began acting professionally as a teenager.
+Lisa Dwan was born in 1977 in Coosan, County Westmeath, Ireland.

+She originally trained as a ballet dancer.
+She left school at 14 after winning a scholarship to attend the Dorothy Stevens School of Ballet in Leeds.

 Career

+Screen

-Dwan's first movie was playing the role of Agnes in an adaptation of Oliver Twist, co-starring Elijah Wood and Richard Dreyfuss.
+Dwan's debut acting role in a feature film was playing the role of Agnes in the 1997 film adaptation of Oliver Twist, co-starring Elijah Wood and Richard Dreyfuss.

-Dwan's first regular series role was as Princess Deirdre, the Mystic Knight of Air, on Saban's Mystic Knights of Tir Na Nog.
+Dwan's first regular TV series role was as Princess Deirdre, the Mystic Knight of Air, on Saban's Mystic Knights of Tir Na Nog.
 She played the role of Orla in eight episodes of RTÉ's "The Big Bow Wow" in 2004, the role of Zoe Burke in 28 episodes of the Irish soap opera Fair City from 2006 to 2007, and the role of Angel Islington on Rock Rivals.

 In January 2009 she starred opposite Martin Sheen as "Marika" in Bhopal: Prayer for Rain.

+In 2021, Dwan played Tori Matthews opposite James Nesbitt in the BBC drama Bloodlands.
+In 2024 she played the lead role as DI Fia Lucey in Blackshore.
+In 2025 she played O'Hara in MobLand.